hellof20/TrinityCore-on-GCP-GKE/README.md

 The Kubernetes operator develop framework is [shell-operator](https://github.com/flant/shell-operator).

-In order to register an account more conveniently, I developed [a simple program](https://github.com/hellof20/TrinityCoreRegisiter) that can be registered just through the UI.
+In order to register an account more conveniently, I developed [a simple program](https://github.com/hellof20/TrinityCoreRegisiter) that can be registered through the web UI.

 # Architeure